Definition of efficiency

 4. Efficiency of scale

-This occurs when the firms produces on the lowest point of its Long run average cost and therefore benefits fully from economies of scale
+This occurs when the firms produce on the lowest point of its long-run average cost (Q2) and therefore benefits fully from economies of scale

-5. Dynamic efficiency This refers to efficiency over time for example a Ford factory in 1920 would be very efficient for the time period, but by comparison would now be inefficient..
-Dynamic efficiency involves the introduction of new technology and working practises to reduce costs over time.
+This refers to efficiency over time, for example, a Ford factory in 2010 may be very efficient for the time period, but by 2017, it could have lost this relative advantage and by comparison, would now be inefficient.
+Dynamic efficiency involves the introduction of new technology and working practices to reduce costs over time.

 6. Social efficiency